adamveld12/gittp/README.md

 # GITTP

 Host your own git server over HTTP.
+Effortlessly hook into pre and post receive events and write status updates back to the client.

 Comes in CLI and Library flavors.